Monday, February 16, 2026

 I'm not sure that a police chief saying "that's exactly what we're shooting for" displays good judgment (unless he's trying to be funny, which he probably shouldn't), but I understand that he was simply using a common expression.
 After all, when you go after something with determination, you "shoot for it" or even gun for it.

-An obvious alternative to "this is what we were shooting for" would have been "this is what we were aiming for".
-Unfortunately that phrase also feels slightly aggressive.
-After all, you take aim at something when you mean to hit it with a stone, an arrow or a bullet.
-So, the question remains: can we have a non-ballistic, kinder way of conveying the same meaning?
+Still, I think we can agree that he could have gone down a different road.
+So...
+What could he have said?
+An obvious alternative would have been "this is what we were aiming for".
+Of course, if you're a little thin-skinned you may also object to that phrase given that you take aim at something when you mean to hit it with a stone, an arrow or a bullet.
+So, the question remains: can we have a non-ballistic, less hostile way of conveying the same meaning?
 Absolutely.
 How about "that was exactly our goal"?
-It lacks the punchy quality of "shooting for something", but gets the message across.
+It is true that it lacks the punchy quality of "shooting for something", but it does get the message across.
 How about "that was the plan all along" or "that was our objective from the outset"or even "that's what we were going for from the word go".
 As you see, the options are always there.

-The comment on that police officer's word choice presents us with an opportunity to explore the wonderful world of metaphors.
-So, bear with me for a couple of minutes as I look into gun-themed expressions, which are extremely popular in English.
-I know that some of you might be reluctant to use them, but the truth is you can't call yourself an advanced learner if you don't understand them.
+Anyway, if I'm discussing that police officer's word choice is because it gives me us an opportunity to explore the wonderful world of metaphors.
+So, if you can spare a few minutes, bear with me as I look into gun-themed expressions, which are extremely popular in English.
+You won't regret it.
+I am well aware that some of you might be reluctant to use them, but the truth is you can't call yourself an advanced learner if you don't understand them.
 So, here goes.

 Guns